How should employers deal with subject access requests?

 Whilst a written agreement will not be held as conclusive evidence, it will be considered with mutuality of obligation, subordination, substitution, control, risk, integration, restrictions and bargaining power to establish employment status.

-If you need assistance with managing your employees’ status, be it self-employed, worker or employed, we can help you minimise your business’ risk and costs.
-Contact our expert employment lawyers on 01332 340 211.
+If you need assistance with managing your employees’ status, be it self-employed, worker or employed, please contact us on 01332 226 149 or complete the form below.